signalfx/splunk-otel-js-web/README.md

 ## Manual OpenTelemetry instrumentation

-If you would like to manually instrumentat your application (for example, to report timings for key events), you can use the [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing)
+If you would like to manually instrument your application (for example, to report timings for key events), you can use the [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing)
 API.
 Our `TracingProvider` is in `SplunkRum.provider`.
 Here is an example of how to use it:
 ```javascript